adelinp/lightfeed/README.md

 Maintainer policy:

-- The project owner may decline, ignore, or remove updates to keep the app clean and aligned with its mission.
+- The project owner may decline, ignore, or remove updates to keep the app clean and aligned with its mission
-- Changes that move the app away from its mission will not be accepted.
+- Changes that move the app away from its mission may not be accepted
-- If you want to take the app in a different direction, feel free to fork this repository and use it as a starting point/boilerplate.
+- If you want a different direction, feel free to fork the project

 ## License